Reviews You Can Rely On

 Why Trust GearLab

 Sentry Kelly, Jessica Riconscente, Michelle Powell and Hale Milano have been leading projector testing since 2019, and in that time, they've had their hands on over 60 models.
 To fine-tune their testing process, they consulted with media professionals on such topics as color accuracy, contrast ratio, and resolution.
-The team also brings their own audio-visual expertise to the review, including multiple years spent testing teach items like top-rated camera drones, the best security cameras, and the best instant cameras.
+The team also brings their own audio-visual expertise to the review, including multiple years spent testing teach items like top-rated camera drones, security cameras, and the best instant cameras.
 Lead projector tester Sentry Kelly double majored in applied manufacturing engineering and occupational safety and health management from Jacksonville State University, lending his expertise to our stringent test plan.
 Not only has his technical background aided in assessing these complicated machines, but his passion for photography has become invaluable when studying the picture and video quality of each product.

 Increased brightness is important in rooms with high ambient light.